black4x/ir2/README.md

 # ir
-scala retrieval engine
+Retrieval System

 before run please copy all data files into: /data
-(it is empty in the project structure)
+(it is empty folder in the project)

-start it using SBT:
 sbt -mem 4096 run

+choose: